IDGHIM/fcc-Survey-Form/README.md

    - [ ] Inside the form element, you are presented with a button with id of submit to submit all the inputs

 **Fulfill the user stories and pass all the tests below to complete this project.
 Give it your own personal style.
 Happy Coding!**
 >[!IMPORTANT]
 >Be sure to add <link rel="stylesheet" href="styles.css"> in your HTML to link your stylesheet and apply your CSS

+## Context of project
+This is one of the required projects to earn certification